-Revenue.
+REVENUE.
 During the year ended December 31, 2001, revenues increased \$26.1 million, or 72.5%, compared to the year ended December 31, 2000.
 Net gain on sale of Contracts increased by \$16.5 million, from \$16.2 million for the year ended December 31, 2000, to \$32.8 million for the year ended December 31, 2001.
 The primary reason for the increase in the gain on sale component of revenue is the Company's securitization of approximately \$141.7 million of Contracts in the 2001 period, resulting in a gain on sale of Contracts of \$9.2 million.
 The availability and structure of the Company's note purchase facility enabled it to execute securitization sales during 2001; no such sales occurred in the prior year.
 In addition, the Company completed a term securitization in September 2001.
 Substantially all of the proceeds from the September 2001 transaction were used to reduce amounts outstanding under the Company's floating rate variable note purchase facility.
 Additionally, gain on sale of Contracts includes the effect of fluctuations in the Company's estimate of the required provision for losses on Contracts and in recoveries of losses on Contracts.
 During 2001, recoveries exceeded the provision for losses; in 2000 the provision for losses was greater than recoveries.
 The Company makes recoveries on Contracts previously held on balance sheet or from pools for which the Company has exercised its optional right to repurchase receivables pursuant to the Securitization Agreements.
-The amount of Contracts for which the Company requires a provision for Contract losses.
+The amount of Contracts for which the Company requires a provision for Contract losses has contracted, while the amount recovered increased.
+As such the Company is able to recover its provision for Contract losses.
 For the year ended December 31, 2001 the Company recorded a reduction of the provision for Contract losses of \$5.7 million, compared to a charge of \$1.8 million for the year ended December 31, 2000.